 Kind regards, Clearcast.

-As part of Toast’s production service, we handle all of your Clearcast requirements.
+As part of Toast’s production service, we handle all of your advertising rules and regulations requirements.
 Clearcast has a simple remit, to make sure that broadcasters can’t show ads that are misleading, harmful or offensive.
-This encompasses who the ad is being to shown to and when, that what is saying is true and appropriate for the audience and that any claims are substantiated.
-To this end we work with the team at Clearcast from the very beginnings of a creative and throughout the process to broadcast.
+This encompasses who the advert is being shown to and when.
+That what is saying is true and appropriate for the audience and that any claims are substantiated.
+To this end, we work with the team at Clearcast from the very beginnings of a creative and throughout the process to broadcast.

-Technically adding the legal text has a set of rules (line height, length of hold, legibility) Again we start early, the Clearcast website has a ‘length of hold ‘calculator link but we need to take into consideration any other words on screen at the that time so working with the script, the VO and the visuals allows us to optimise the positioning of the text.
+Technically adding the legal text has a set of rules (line-height, length of hold, legibility) Again we start early, the Clearcast website has a ‘length of hold ‘calculator link but we need to take into consideration any other words on the screen at the time so working with the script, the VO and the visuals allows us to optimise the positioning of the text.

-If you need help clearing a script for a UK TV advert, or would like advice on what can go on TV – do get in touch.
+If you need help clearing a script for a UK TV advert or would like advice on specific advertising rules and regulations – do get in touch.